proski/MacOutlookArchive/README.md

 care.
 You don't want to archive email accidentally, without seeing what is being archived.

-Microsoft Outlook would often ignore the hotkey key.
-This script attempts to inform the user whenever it's run.
+With the primitive scripts, Microsoft Outlook would often ignore the hotkey.
+This script aims to inform the user whenever it's run.
 If everything is fine, a non-obtrusive notification is used.

 ## Installation